Explain pointers in c

 Pictorial representation of above pointer declaration and definition:

-* is known as indirection operator which gives content of any variable.
+• * is recognized as the indirection operator, providing the content of any variable.

-& is known as reference operator which gives address where variable has stored in memory.
+• & is identified as the reference operator, furnishing the address where the variable is stored in memory.

 Cancellation rule of above two operators: